 - It is very quick and simple, with the initial notching and splitting done in a few minutes per colony.

-- No tools or fancy equipment needed to notch ― just bring your hive tool or use a small stick, for that matter!
+- No tools or fancy equipment are needed to notch ― just bring your basic hive tool or use a small stick, for that matter!

 - OTS is so simple, in fact, anyone can do it with little training ― all that is required is a basic understanding of what a newly hatched larva looks like and how to notch just below the larva.